ParinLL/cyberpower-ups-exporter/README.md

 12. ups_output_power: Output power in Watts
 13. ups_output_percent_load: Percentage of the UPS power capacity presently being used

+## References

+- [CyberPower PowerPanel Business for Linux](https://www.cyberpowersystems.com/product/software/power-panel-business/powerpanel-business-linux/): The software used to manage CyberPower UPS devices.

+- [LibreNMS UPS-MIB](https://github.com/librenms/librenms/blob/master/mibs/UPS-MIB): The standard UPS MIB used as a reference for this exporter.

+- [CyberPower MIB Files](https://www.cyberpowersystems.com/products/software/mib-files/): Official MIB files provided by CyberPower Systems.

+This exporter uses the standard UPS-MIB as defined in RFC 1628, which is compatible with most UPS devices.
+The CyberPower-specific MIB files are not directly used in this exporter but can be helpful for understanding additional CyberPower-specific OIDs if you need to extend the exporter's functionality.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.